AswinKumarNalluri/AswinKumarNalluri/README.md

 #### Technical Skills: Python, SQL, AWS, Snowflake, MATLAB

+####PROFESSIONAL SUMMARY
+Data Science professional with a master’s degree and 2+ years of industry experience, Specialized in leveraging machine learning algorithms for Advanced fraud detection, recommendation systems, prompt engineering, and cloud management.
+Proficient in building end-to-end machine learning pipelines, performing statistical analysis, creating data visualizations, and extracting insights from diverse data sources.
+Proficient in Python, SQL, experienced in deploying AWS services and optimizing database services to enhance data-driven decision-making.
+Demonstrated ability to lead cross-functional teams and drive innovation in data science projects.

 ## Education
 - Ph.D., Physics | The University of Texas at Dallas (_May 2022_)
 - M.S., Physics	| The University of Texas at Dallas (_December 2019_)